Caricaturing Painting in Nineteenth-Century France

-Laugh Lines: Caricaturing Painting in Nineteenth-Century France was published in March 2022 by Bloomsbury Visual Arts.
-It’s the first book about Salon caricature, a kind of graphic art criticism in which press artists drew comic versions of contemporary painting and sculpture for publication in
+Laugh Lines: Caricaturing Painting in Nineteenth-Century France is the first major study of Salon caricature, a kind of graphic art criticism in which press artists drew comic versions of contemporary painting and sculpture for publication in

-“Laugh Lines makes a significant contribution to our understanding of cultural and artistic changes in France from the 1840s to the 1880s.
+“Laugh Lines makes a significant contribution to our understanding of cultural and artistic changes in France from the 1840s to 1880s.
 It offers an important corrective to the historiography on caricature and modernist painting, and illuminates shifting relations between visual art, literature, and journalism.””

 ―Jillian Lerner, Instructor in Media History, Emily Carr University of Art & Design, Canada

 “In this enthralling study of nineteenth-century Salon caricature, distinctive but neglected artists like Bertall and Cham benefit from being compared with Daumier and Nadar in a wide-ranging historical analysis which explores the extensive variety of printmaking techniques available at the time.”